• NIL Wire

 Hey everyone,

 Debra Bangert is back again today, writing about another issue where the law and college sports intersect.
-She’s going deep on a Florida bill that capped agent fees for collective deals — a bill that could have national resonance if other states take note.
+She’s going deep on a Florida bill that attempted to cap agent fees for collective deals.
 Let’s get to it …

 — Joan